material-motion/material-motion/specifications/directors.md

 "Director" does not have to be a formal base type; or, put another way, the `TransitionDirector` and `InteractionDirector` types that we will eventually discuss do not have to share a common sub-class or protocol.

 Directors have little — if any — imperative code that directly applies motion to a system.
 Directors prefer to describe motion in terms of declarative plans.
+Directors may have a large amount of imperative code that coordinates the registration of plans.

 Printable tech tree\/checklist: